kown2801/CDMFT/README.md

 Then you need to copy the content of the 'id_rsa.pub' local file that you just created using the ssh-keygen command inside this 'authorized_keys' file (it is one line).
 You should be able to connect to your supercomputer space without a password now.
 If not so, please check https://docs.computecanada.ca/wiki/Using_SSH_keys_in_Linux for help.
 This step is mandatory in order to be able to connect from the jupyter notebooks.

 ### Setup before using the python library

+The `localScripts/` directory should be copied on your computer.
+It includes multiple jupyter notebook files that will help you launch simulations and get/analyse data at the end of simulations.
+Keep the `AllData/` and `transfered` directories as results of simulations will be downloaded into them.

 You have multiple files in order to do multiple things.
 Before doing anything, please read those lines and follows those simple steps